 How to remove Bandage adhesive from Skin?

 The use of bandages is very common in the medical industry.
-These are used as primary dressings directly over the wound or can be used to bind or wrap an injured body part.
-While using adhesive or liquid bandages, everyone has experienced chapped skin and pain with the thought of how to get adhesive off the skin.
-Many people suffer from skin allergies or injuries due to adhesives.
+They are primary dressings placed directly over the wound or used to bind or wrap an injured body part.

 1. Adhesive Removers